bdorr1105/ticketforge/README.md

 **Key Points:**
 - Uses pre-built images from Docker Hub (no building required)
 - Database schema automatically created by backend migrations on first startup
+- All data stored in local `./data/` directory using bind mounts (easily portable!)
 - All sensitive values use environment variables from `.env`
 - Health checks ensure proper startup order
 - No need to clone the repository - just download compose file and .env!